marksibrahim/Effective-Java-Notes/README.md

 toString is automatically invoked with print or debug statement

 always override toString\(\) to make it more useful, using unique characteristics of objects, i.e. for phone class, show phone number as toString return value

+# Consider implementing comparable

+When you have a class that has natural ordering, consider implementing comparable

+* take advantage of things like sort, hashmaps, trees

+compareTo\(object\) contract is

+* returns an int -1 = less than, 0 = equal, 1 = greater than.
+* Must be reflexive, symmetric and transitive